UCTRONICS/Smart-Robot-Car-Arduino/README.md

 # Smart-Robot-Car-Arduino
-# we have set the baud rate to 115200, old version , please change the baud rate to 9600  in the code  .
+## UCTRONICS has updated code library.

-# UCTRONICS has updated code library.
+## For More powerful wifi car library,please refer to https://github.com/UCTRONICS/WIFI_Camera_Smart_Robot_Car

-# For More powerful wifi car library,please refer to https://github.com/UCTRONICS/WIFI_Camera_Smart_Robot_Car
+## we have set the baud rate to 115200, If you are using the old version , please change the baud rate to 9600  in the code  .

 [![IMAGE ALT TEXT](https://github.com/UCTRONICS/Smart-Robot-Car-Arduino/blob/master/imge/video.jpeg)](https://youtu.be/0FB7J-Qzcag "Smart Robot Car Installation")

 # K0069
 ## www.amazon.com/dp/B076MB5VH8

 # K0070
 ## www.amazon.com/dp/B076M7JM8R